-• Feature design may include the capturing of location information (much like we did with position information in text retrieval).
+Feature design may include the capturing of location information (much like we did with position information in text retrieval).
 Segmentation define areas of interest within the image for which the features are computed.
-To obtain overall features for the image, three different ways are possible:
+To obtain overall features for the image three different ways are possible:

-- b) Feature Concatenation the features for each segment are combined to form an overall feature for the image.
-This approach is only meaningful for pre-defined segmentations but not for object related segmentation with varying number of segments. - c) Statistical Summary the features are summarized with statistical operators like mean, variance, co-variance, or distribution functions.
+each segment are combined to form an overall feature for the image.
+This approach is only meaningful for pre-defined segmentations but not for object related segmentation with varying number of segments.

+c) Statistical Summary - the features are summarized with statistical operators like mean, variance, co-variance, or distribution functions.
 The statistical parameters describe the image.
 If the segmentation only yields one segment (global features), all methods become identical.